salcan/BeyondNothing/README.md

 # BeyondNothing

-A simple Hugo theme for one-page sites.
+A simple Hugo theme for simple sites.
 Loosely based on [salcangeloso.com](https://salcangeloso.com).

-All unnecessary elements stripped out.
+Practically all unnecessary elements stripped out.
+Ideal for use as a single page site (example, lander, etc.) or for a minimalist blog.
+Some Hugo niceties (like partial templates) were stripped out for simplification purposes.

-Ideal for use as a single page site (example, lander, etc.).
+## Customizing

 Adjust the custom.css for additional styling.
-Normalize.css and Skeleton.css.
+Normalize.css and Skeleton.css were used for predictable behavior.

 ## Clone to Your Theme Directory: